 Llinos is a great lover of Champagne, we don’t fob her off with the cheap stuff so don’t be surprised if you come and find her with a glass in hand.
 If you’re in need of a hamper, best ask her.
 She can show us a million times how to wrap up a gift but it’s never as effortless as she shows.

 Llinos is a lover of travel and has been to many interesting places – just don’t ask her to get on a plane!
 Always enthusiastic to learn and to share her knowledge on wine, she’s often the instigator of our much-loved training sessions in which wine is compulsory.
 Her contagious laugh can be heard throughout the shop, so if you need any assistance on what gin to buy or what bubbles to go for you know who to ask!

-She looks so young but is already into her first decade with us.
+She looks so young but is already at the end of her first decade with us.
 But don’t be fooled by her youthful good looks, she is a font of knowledge that she has so readily absorbed over the years.
 And she is no pussy cat – we don’t call her ‘Terri the Tiger’ for nothing when she’s working on the accounts!

 A delight to have on our foreign forays, she has enthusiastically tasted all the wines and even accepted her punishment of trying new foods from squid in Ribera to Bratwurst in Bratislava.

 Her taste may verge on floral and a touch of sweetness but she knows a good red when tasting, although so far, she has been challenged by my enthusiasm for fortified wines from Port and sherry to Madeira – I promise that will come with age Tez!